Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

 A niche is similar to a topic.
 This would be whatever information falls under the topic you want to provide to your readers.

-There are several different niches you can choose from such as cooking and baking recipes, travel destinations, gaming, or even fitness.
+There are several different niches you can choose from including cooking, baking recipes, travel destinations, gaming, or fitness.

-What’s considered helpful is to choose a niche you know or just something you are passionate about as this will help you to create interesting and engaging content that your readers will love.
+Consider choosing a niche you know or are passionate about.
+This will help you to create interesting and engaging content that your readers will love.

 The list of possibilities is endless when choosing a niche.

 Always remember, when choosing your niche, ask yourself if the information you can provide to your readers will be evergreen.
-Will the content be useful in the future or if there will always be updated information you can write about.
+Will your content be useful to your audience if they read it in the future?

 Evergreen means that something is never out of date.
 It is always relevant or useful.